 In other words, choose a CRM built for you, not a corporate sales department.

-Step 3: Add Your Clients and Start Organizing Data
+Step 3: Add Clients and Organize Your Data

 Start simple.
 Add just a few key details for each client: